A Few of My Favorite Books

 Alexandre Dumas

 When I think of dignity and grace, the name Athos comes to mind.
-For loyalty, it’s Porthos.
+For loyalty, it is Porthos.
 For bold action — D’Artagnan.
-For subtle chess-like moves — Aramis.
+For an upper echelon’s intrigue with subtle, chess-like moves — Aramis.
 And when I think of revenge, I think of The Count of Monte Cristo.
-Although, personally I think Monte Cristo is more of a story of main character who never gives up, even under extraordinary misfortune.
-Instead, he uses time, knowledge, and patience to reinvent himself.

 “All for one and one for all.”The Three Musketeers